DrBoLi/Environmental_Engineer_Salary/README.md

 2. For Salary analysis, we will only keep the job infos with annual salary.

 ## Results
+I looked at the distributions of the data and the value counts for the various categorical variables.
+Below are a few highlights from the analysis.

 For more information, check out my Medium post [here](https://drboli.medium.com/thinking-about-listing-your-airbnb-in-seattle-check-out-this-pricing-tool-first-3f42f42f33ec).

 ## Licensing, Authors, and Acknowledgements